FMSoftCN/hiBus/README.md

 - Provide a basic security mechanism to determine whether an application or a remote node can subscribe to a specific event, and whether to call a specific procedure.
 - Considering that in the future, hiBus can provide services to other IoT device nodes in the local area network through Web Socket.
-Therefore, you need to include host name information when subscribing to events and calling remote procedures.
+Therefore, we include host name information when subscribing to events and calling remote procedures.
 - The redesigned communication protocol can avoid deadlock when the same app plays different roles.